Linguistic data of Sou Amana Teru

 Collection Status | Collection online |

-This deposit consists of audio recordings with metadata of speakers of Sou Amana Teru, spoken on Ambon Island, Indonesia, resulting from fieldwork conducted between January 2003 and June 2005.
+This collection consists of audio recordings with metadata of speakers of Sou Amana Teru, spoken on Ambon Island, Indonesia, resulting from fieldwork conducted between January 2003 and June 2005.

 Group represented